yohannesHL/kafka-public-transport-optimization/README.md

 ## Running and Testing

-To run the simulation, you must first start up the Kafka ecosystem on their machine utilizing Docker Compose.
+To run the simulation, you must first start up the Kafka ecosystem:
 ```%> docker-compose up```

 Docker compose will take a 3-5 minutes to start, depending on your hardware.
 Please be patient and wait for the docker-compose logs to slow down or stop before beginning the simulation.